Compañeros: Four Corners Immigrant Resource Center

 Who We Are

-Matt Karkut, Executive Director
+Matt Karkut, Co-Executive Director

 Matt holds a B.A. in Philosophy, Politics, and Economics (PPE) from Pomona College in California.
 He has previously worked in English-Spanish interpretation and translation in the U.S. and South America, English as a second language (ESL) instruction in Europe, outdoor guiding in Central America, and international money transfer technology.
 Originally from Salt Lake City, Utah, his experience growing up as a mixed-race Asian-American in the intermountain west informed his world views and motivations to advocate for positive social change and racial equity.
 Matt is also an avid polyglot, enjoys learning new recipes to cook, and loves spending time with family and friends.

-Carolina Diaz Ovalle, Legal Assistance Coordinator
+Carolina Diaz Ovalle, Immigration Legal Assistance Program Coordinator

 A political asylum seeker from Colombia, she has been involved in advocating for others ever since her father was kidnapped when she was only 15 years old which led her to fight to protect other Colombians affected by armed conflict.
 Eventually, she fled the violence in her country and in 2016 arrived in Durango, where she has lived ever since.
 Today, Carolina continues to be committed to helping others, whether raising her family or fighting for the rights of her community.